picklednewtons/OMGNetstatic/content/posts/updates.md

 ## 20200910

-* Moved omgpool to top menu
+* Moved OMGPool to top menu
 * Added Medium feed to Network page

 ## 20200909

 * Moved price from the top menu to a link on the main page
-* Added omgpool posts
+* Added OMGPool posts